 - Watch and listen to the stories of residential school survivors.

-- If you plan to talk to your children about reconciliation, consider these tips from Monique Gray Smith or incorporate educational resources suitable for all ages.
+- If you plan to talk to your children about reconciliation, consider:

 - Participate in online learning sessions or watch a recorded webinar: